 Function 0x20 sys_bdev_getblock Description Read a block from a block device.
 Returns the number of bytes read.
-In addition the number of the block device, this function takes three arguments: • lba: the logical block address of the block to read • buffer: the byte array in which to store the data • size: the number of bytes in the byte array Prototype short sys_bdev_getblock(short dev, long lba, unsigned char buffer, short size) C Example short bdev = BDEV_HDC; // The device number unsigned char buffer[128]; // Read the MBR of the hard drive short n = sys_bdev_getblock(bdev, 0, buffer, 128); Assembly move.w #\$20,d0 ; Function: sys_bdev_getblock move.w #BDEV_HDC,d1 ; Channel number clr.l d2 ; LBA: 0 (MBR) move.l #buffer,d3 ; Address of buffer move.w #128,d4 ; Size of buffer trap #15
+In addi tion the number of the block device, this function takes three ents: • lba: the logical block address of the block to read • buffer: the byte array in which to store the data • size: the number of bytes in the byte array

+Prototype short sys_bdev_getblock(short dev, long lba, unsigned char buffer, short size) C Example short bdev = BDEV_HDC; // The device number unsigned char buffer[128]; // Read the MBR of the hard drive short n = sys_bdev_getblock(bdev, 0, buffer, 128); Assembly move.w #\$20,d0 ; Function: sys_bdev_getblock move.w #BDEV_HDC,d1 ; Channel number clr.l d2 ; LBA: 0 (MBR) lea.l buffer,d3 ; Address of buffer move.w #128,d4 ; Size of buffer trap #15

-Function 0x20 sys_bdev_putblock Description Write a block from a block device.
+Function 0x20 sys_bdev_putblock Description Write a Write a block from a block device.
 Returns the number of bytes written.
-In addition the number of the block device, this function takes three arguments: • lba: the logical block address of the block to write • buffer: the byte array in which to store the data • size: the number of bytes in the byte array Prototype short sys_bdev_putblock(short dev, long lba, unsigned char buffer, short size) C Example unsigr bdev = BDEV_HDC; // The device number ned char buffer[128]; te the MBR of the hard drive n = sys_chan_putblock(bdev, 0, buffer, 128); Assembly move.v clr.l move.l #buffer,d3; Address of buffer #128,d4; Size of buffer
+In addi ition the number of the block device, this function takes three ents: • lba: the logical block address of the block to write • buffer: the byte array in which to store the data • size: the number of bytes in the byte array Prototype short short sys_bdev_putblock(short dev, long lba, unsigned char buffer, short size) C Example unsigr bdev = BDEV_HDC; // The device number ned char buffer[128]; ite the MBR of the hard drive n = sys_chan_putblock(bdev, 0, buffer, 128); Assembly move.v clr.l lea.l buffer,d3; Address of buffer v #128,d4; Size of buffer

-Function 0x22 sys_bdev_flush Description Ensure any pending writes to a block device are completed.
-Prototype short sys_bdev_flush(short dev) C Example short bdev=; // The device number sys_bdev_flush(bdev); Assembly #\$22,d0 ; Function: sys_bdev_flush bdev,d1 ; Device number 15
+Function 0x22 sys_bdev_flush Description Ensure Ensure any pending writes to a block device are completed.
+Prototype short sys_bdev_flush(short dev) C Example bdev=; // The device number ev_flush(bdev); Assembly #\$22,d0 ; Function: sys_bdev_flush bdev,d1 ; Device number 15

 Function 0x23 sys_bdev_status

-Description Gets th e status of a block device.
+Description Gets the status of a block device.
 The meaning of the status bits is device

-specific c, but there are two bits that are required in order to support the file
+specific, but there are two bits that are required in order to support the file

-system ;
+system:

-• 0x01: Device has not been initialized yet
+0x01: Device has not been initialized yet

 • 0x02: Device is present

 Prototype short sys_bdev_status(short dev)

-C Example bdev =; // The channel number nan_status(bdev);
+C Example short bdev =; // The channel number sys_chan_status(bdev);

-Assembly #\$23,d0 ; Function: sys_bdev_status bdev,d1 ; Device number #15
+Assembly move.w #\$23,d0 ; Function: sys_bdev_status move.w bdev,d1 ; Device number trap #15

-Function 0x24 sys_bdev_ioctrl Description Send a command to a block device.
+Function 0x24 sys_bdev_ioctrl Description Send a Send a command to a block device.
 The mapping of commands and their actions are device-specific.
-The return value is also device and command-specific.
-In addition to the device number, the function takes three arguments: • • command: the number of the command to execute buffer: an array of bytes to serve as additional data for the command (may be null) size: the number of bytes in the buffer Four co Four commands should be supported by all devices: GET_SECTOR_COUNT (1): Returns the number of physical sectors on the device • GET_SECTOR_SIZE (2): Returns the size of a physical sector in bytes GET_BLOCK_SIZE (3): Returns the block size of the device.
-Really only relevant for flash devices and only needed by FatFS • GET_DRIVE_INFO (4): Returns the identification of the drive Prototype short sys_bdev_ioctrl(short channel, short command, unsigned char buffer, short size)
+The return value is also device and command- specific c.
+In addition to the device number, the function takes three arguments: • command: the number of the command to execute buffer: an array of bytes to serve as additional data for the comma (may be null) • size: the number of bytes in the buffer Four co ommands should be supported by all devices: GET_SECTOR_COUNT (1): Returns the number of physical sectors on the device